-Several Haynes lab members including Cassandra Barrett, Rene Daer, David Nyer, Stefan Tekel, and Daniel Vargas will be presenting research at a 2016 Fall Retreat organized by the Engineering Biology Research Consortium (EBRC).
-The retreat will take place at CalTech in Pasadena, CA November 1 – 3, 2016.
+Haynes lab members Cassandra Barrett and Stefan Tekel will be presenting research at a 2018 Spring Retreat organized by the Engineering Biology Research Consortium (EBRC).
+The retreat will take place at the University of Washington in Seattle, WA March 23 – 24, 2018.
 EBRC members include some of the most prestigious labs in synthetic biology.
 Attendees will come from academic, industry, and government institutions from across the country.

 Dr. Haynes has been invited to present her research at the International Conference on Epigenetics and Bioengineering (EpiBio 2017) in Miami, FL.
 The conference is presented by the Society of Biological Engineering (SBE).
 EpiBio 2017 is a forum for engineers and scientists who are applying bioengineering to the area of epigenetics and chromatin.
 Dr. Haynes will present a talk entitled “Synthetic Readers and Writers of Chromatin to Advance Cell Engineering” on Wednesday, December 13.